(This post may contain affiliate links)

 - Be ready to WRITE.
 Blogs are like pets.
 They need care and feeding.
 And even when you’re away on vacation, you might just have to take the blog with you to keep your readers well-fed.
 Writing can be difficult at times, especially when it seems that every topic has been covered ad nauseam.
 Remember though: This isn’t about sharing your personal discoveries on the wisdom of Index Funds.
 Your focus should be on sharing your personal experiences, opinions, and straight up storytelling.
 Leave the stale repeats for Yahoo!
 Finance.

 - Recognize that it takes time to build your readership.
 It can take up to two years or more of consistent effort before your page hits really start to take off.
-You might be just that good of a writer with an incredible story that gets everyone’s attention, but we’re not all Mr. Money Mustache here.
+You might be just that good of a writer with an incredible story that gets everyone’s attention, but everyone’s timeline for building an audience is different.
 Be okay with that, and keep your expectations within reason, so you don’t get disappointed early on.

 Ready to join the fun?
-Select the Basic plan – which is all you need for now:
+Select the StartUp plan – which is all you need for now:

 You’ll then be asked to enter your domain name of choice.
-I entered “MrBrokeRetiree.com” and much to my surprise, the domain is available.
+I entered “MrBrokeRetiree.com” (not shown here) and much to my surprise, the domain is available.
 Finders keepers!

 The rest of the process is pretty straightforward.
 You basically enter your payment information and create a password.
 Avoid adding any extras at this point.
 You don’t need them now and you can always add later.
 I still don’t have anything beyond the StartUp plan, and I’m over a year into this.